Make Room For Art

 2021-2025

 The longtime owners of a demure, 1930s, pointy-gabled, yellow brick, fairytale bungalow sought creative space-making to support their art/life balance.
-The first part of the project consisted tucking a small, wood clad building with two art studios in the backyard.
-The glass walls face north.
-We toyed with a gabled building, but in the end the shed roof seemed right.
+The first part of the project consisted of tucking a small, wood-clad building with two art studios in the backyard.
 We took inspiration from Swedish architect Sigurd Lewerentz’s final building, a strong-shaped cemetery flower kiosk, which was completed in 1969.
-There was a garden component along with the building project that helped to link the studios to the house and to organize the rather large property.
+But we turned the project around so that the tall, north-facing glass walls of the studios could bath the art spaces with cool, even light.
+A new garden design links the studios to the house and organizes the rather large property into a series of handsome outdoor living spaces.
 In the second phase we made careful edits to the existing house.
-Besides a lot of invisible but very important remedial work to stabilize the structure, we widened openings between spaces, reconstructed the kitchen in lemon yellow and re-worked the main bathroom.
-The owners have a courageous affinity for color, which is happily evident throughout the project.
+Besides a lot of invisible, but important, remedial work to stabilize the structure, we widened openings between principal rooms, reconstructed the kitchen in lemon yellow, and re-worked the main bathroom.
+The goal was to do right by the old house while making it suitable for modern living.
+The owners have a courageous affinity for art and color, which is happily evident throughout the project.

 This is a design-build project.